newlogic/smartscanner-core/README.md

 ```
 mrzFormat: 'MRTD_TD1'
 ```
+**barcodeOptions**
-**barcodeOptions** - when mode is set to `barcode`, barcodeOptions is able to be accessed and set by the supported formats listed below.
+- When mode is set to `barcode`, barcodeOptions is able to be accessed and set by a list of barcode formats.
-Note that multiple formats can be supported
+- Multiple barcode formats can be supported, see complete list below.
+- Default is `ALL`

+Supported Formats:
-- `ALL` // Support all formats
+- `ALL` (Support all formats)
 - `AZTEC`
 - `CODABAR`
 - `CODE_39`